 Behind the noise of the American election in the fall and the steady drumbeat of confusion and fear caused by COVID, another potential slow-motion disaster has been slowly winding itself into position as 2020 wanes.
 Brexit has been in English language newspaper headlines so long it’s easy to take them as wallpaper.
 But as 2020 winds to a close, another round of drama appears to be shaping up.

 The sum total of the problem is this: in 2021, the national entity known as the United Kingdom will take an important step in its years-long divorce from the European Union.
-Prime Minister Boris Johnson and European Commission President Ursula von der Leyen met this week to try and hash out an agreement that both sides could live with.
+Prime Minister Boris Johnson and European Commission President Ursula von der Leyen met this week to try and an agreement that both sides could live with.
 The EU wants a fair playing field when it comes to environmental regulations: continental Europe fears a Britain willing to cut regulations to bring down prices, making their products a cheaper alternative to safer, more reliable, yet more expensive European products.
 There are also some disputes about fishing rights and exactly who will arbitrate disputes between the two parties post-Brexit.
-The fishing rights appear to be small potatoes—Brits don’t fish their own fish much, these days—but the right to control waters and regulate that catch could set the tone for the relationship between the two entities.
+The fishing rights appear to be —Brits don’t fish their own fish much, these days—but the right to control waters and regulate that catch could set the tone for the relationship between the two entities.

 The Irish situation also highlights the reality that the more the United Kingdom insists on its own national sovereignty the more that sovereignty will likely dissolve internally.
 Scotland’s First Minister, Nicola Sturgeon, of the Scottish National Party, has insisted that she will call for another referendum of Scottish Independence next year.
 Scots were only narrowly convinced to remain within the United Kingdom in 2014.
 Major arguments in the ‘remain in the U.K.’ camp revolved around the U.K.’s relationship to the European Union and the access to health resources that the U.K.’s health care infrastructure provided.
 The Brits promptly torched their relationship with the E.U. in 2016 and their access to health care resources with it.
 If Sturgeon succeeds in putting the Scottish independence question to the Scots in 2021, the answer this time might understandably be an enthusiastic ‘yes.’